 The AccessCircles Forum fee is all inclusive: all programming as outlined below, daytime meals and exquisite private dinners.
-Hotel rooms as the St. Regis are not included and need to be booked directly before December 31st to receive our discounted rate of $545.00.
-Please see Hotel Information tab.
+Hotel rooms as the St. Regis are not included and need to be booked directly through AccessCircles at this time to receive our discounted rate of $545.00.
+Call 561.441.8656 should you need a room.

 St. Regis Miami Beach (Bal Harbour)

 AccessCircles rate – rooms are limited at this time please contact us directly to secure your room at the AccessCircles rate of $545.00.
 If you contact the hotel directly they will not have rooms at our rate.

 $545/ night plus tax.